scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 SCION is a path-aware internetworking routing architecture as described in {{RFC9217}}.
 It allows endpoints and applications to select paths across the network to use for traffic, based on trusted path properties.
 SCION is an inter-domain network architecture and is therefore not concerned with intra-domain forwarding.

-The data transmission order for SCION is the same as for IPv6 as defined in Introduction of {{RFC8200}}.

 SCION has been developed with the following goals:

 *Availability* - to provide highly available communication that can send traffic over paths with optimal or required characteristics, quickly handle inter-domain link or router failures (both on the last hop or anywhere along the path) and provide continuity in the presence of adversaries.

+*Security* - This work introduces a new approach to inter-domain path security that leverages path-awareness in combination with an unique trust model.
+The goal is to provide higher levels of trust in routing information to:
+- prevent traffic hijacking
-*Security* - to provide higher levels of trust in routing information in order to prevent traffic hijacking, reduce potential for denial-of-service and other attacks.
-Endpoints can decide the trust roots they wish to rely on, routing information can be unambiguously attributed to an AS, and packets are only forwarded along authorized path segments.
+- enable users to decide where their data travels based on routing information that can be unambiguously attributed to an AS, so that packets are only forwarded along authorized path segments.
 A particular use case is to enable geofencing.
+- reduce potential for denial-of-service and other attacks

 *Scalability* - to improve the scalability of the inter-domain control plane and data plane, avoiding existing limitations related to convergence and forwarding table size.
 The advertising of path segments is separated into a beaconing process within each Isolation Domain (ISD) and between ISDs which incurs minimal overhead and resource requirements on routers.